What to Expect in Therapy | A Supportive & Personalized Approach

 • Short-Term TherapyMany clients who are committed to their growth and healing need only 5–8 sessions, followed by check-in sessions every 3 weeks as needed.• Longer-Term SupportClients recovering from complex trauma, anxiety, panic attacks, or ongoing life stressors often require longer-term therapy.• Ongoing Availability & Emergency SessionsI understand that healing isn't always linear, and challenges may arise between sessions.
 I am available via email to answer questions, provide additional guidance, and offer emergency sessions when needed.

 Why Choose Therapy with Me?
-A Structured, Practical ApproachEvery session is designed to help you gain new insights, learn practical tools and make measurable progress.• Evidence-Based MethodsI use CPT,DBT, ACT, and CBT, therapies proven to help with trauma, anxiety, grief, and emotional regulation.
+A Personalized, Results-Driven ApproachEvery session is tailored to help you gain new insights, learn practical tools, and make real, measurable progress toward your goals.• Proven, Effective TherapiesI use evidence-based methods like CBT, DBT, ACT, and CPT to help you manage anxiety, trauma, grief, and emotional regulation, ensuring that our work together leads to meaningful change.
+(See 'Therapeutic Approaches' for more info!)

 My Approach